 Unit 13: Autopsy – The Role of the DI

-Registration for the General Public option must be approved by the instructor.
+Registrations must be approved by the instructor.
 Please fill out and submit the Instructor Approval Form, you will be notified when you are approved for registration.
-General Public registration without pre-approval may not be accepted.
+Registration without pre-approval may not be accepted.
 Forensic professionals may be required to provide a brief justification of how the course relates to their daily work.

 A printable version of the course content is available in PDF format in the course library for future reference.
 Course readings are also available in PDF format.

 I had 7 points awarded on an 8 question quiz.
 Did I pass?

 Answer: All quizzes in this course have a total ten point value.
 If there are 8 questions, it simply means there are questions with a value higher than one point.
 Seven points out of eight questions would equate to 7 out of 10 points.
 This does not meet the 80% minimum.